Background

 Eysturoy Tunnel: An Underwater Marvel

-The Eysturoy Tunnel (Eysturoyartunnilin) is a subsea road tunnel connecting the islands of Streymoy and Eysturoy in the Faroe Islands.
-It features the world's first and only underwater roundabout, complete with art and lighting, making it a unique and efficient travel experience.
+The Eysturoy Tunnel (Eysturoyartunnilin) is an impressive subsea tunnel connecting the islands of Streymoy and Eysturoy in the Faroe Islands.
+It features the world's first and only underwater roundabout, adorned with art and lighting, making it a unique and efficient travel experience.

 A brief summary to Eysturoy Tunnel

-• Tune your radio to FM 97.0 while driving through the tunnel to enjoy the music composed specifically for the experience.
+• Tune your radio to 97.0 FM while driving through the tunnel for a unique audio experience.

 Unlock the Best of Eysturoy Tunnel